-Examining data made available by the Racial & Identity Profiling Act, the report unpacks how sheriff’s departments use minor vehicle equipment and administrative issues to profile, harass, and extract economic resources from communities of color.
-This practice, known as pretextual stops, is a repackaged version of the way vagrancy laws, Black codes, and Jim Crow law were enforced to maintain racial and economic oppression under the guise of “safety.”
+Examining 2019 data from the Racial & Identity Profiling Act, the report unpacks how sheriff’s departments use minor vehicle equipment and administrative issues to profile, harass, and extract economic resources from communities of color.
+This practice, known as “pretextual stops,” is a repackaged version of the way vagrancy laws, Black codes, and Jim Crow law were enforced to maintain racial and economic oppression under the guise of “safety.”

-- Rather that addressing community concerns about serious crime, sheriff’s departments waste millions of dollars conducting pretextual stops for minor traffic violations that do not improve roadway safety.
-For example, data show that amongst all stops, deputies in Los Angeles and Riverside counties spend nearly 9 out of every 10 hours on stops initiated by officers rather than responding to calls for help from community members.
-And amongst those officer-initiated stops, approximately 80% are for traffic violations.
+- Rather than addressing community concerns about serious crime, sheriff’s departments waste millions of dollars on traffic stops.
+For example, data show that amongst all stops, deputies in Los Angeles and Riverside counties spend nearly 9 out of every 10 hours on stops initiated by deputies rather than responding to calls for help from community members.
+And, amongst those deputy-initiated stops, approximately 80% are for traffic violations.

 Reimagining California’s approach to community safety is long overdue.
-Our state and local governments must recognize that outdated “tough-on-crime” approaches not only fail to meaningfully advance safety, but also disproportionately harm communities of color by annually funneling billions of dollars to sheriff’s departments that prioritize racially biased patrol activities.
+Our state and local governments must recognize that outdated “tough-on-crime” approaches not only fail to meaningfully advance safety but also disproportionately harm communities of color by annually funneling millions of public dollars to racially biased patrol activities.